Gaia-85/PDF-Calendar/README.md

 # PDF-Calendar
-A calendar a friend wanted have for printing
+A friend wanted a Calendar like this